Creating a Green Christmas:

 Everything else is easy.

 There are so many more ideas that you can implement for our holidays and celebrations.
-Here are just a few books to get you started:
+Here are just a few books to get you started (try to find them at your local library):